 The “Great Resignation” shocked many employers because it was contrary to traditional management’s relationships with labor markets.
 Therefore, a company’s ability to hold on to its talent is of utmost importance.

 Learn the definition of employee retention and the benefits and cost savings of low employee turnover.
 In addition, you will learn how to accurately calculate your business retention rate and develop a strategy to monitor and improve the length of time your employees remain within your organization.

 What Is Employee Retention

 Employee retention refers to the organization’s ability to prevent employee turnover.
-The retention rate is a percentage of employees who remained with the organization during a fixed period.
+The retention rate is the percentage of employees who remain with the organization during a fixed period.

 Individuals may resign from their employment due to a variety of different factors.
 When looking at retention, we focus mainly on the voluntary reasons an employee has left an organization.